 The terms of reference state that the Audit Committee will meet not less than three times a year and will meet with the Auditor at least once a year.
-The report on the role and activities of this committee and its relationship with the Auditor is included in the Audit Committee Report.
+The report on the role and activities of this committee and its relationship with the Auditor is included in the Audit Committee Report on pages 55 to 57.